 If you need to rebuild your credit or have been using cash only to the determent of your credit score (even somebody with good credit needs to use a little credit to keep their score healthy), a secured credit card may be your best bet.

-I recommend the Capital One® Secured MasterCard® which has only a modest annual fee.
+I recommend the Capital One® Secured MasterCard® which has no annual fee.
 If you have a good relationship with your local bank or credit union, you may want to look there, too.
 Be wary of cards from banks you don’t recognize, however.
 Many come with hidden fees that you shouldn’t have to pay.

 Earn and save more with our free course: